gramineproject/contrib/Intel-Confidential-Compute-for-X/workloads/openvino-model-server/README.md

     |                                                       basic set of values defined for
     |                                                       graminizing OpenVINO Model Server
     |                                                       images) that will be passed to GSC.
-    |-- base_image_helper/                                # This directory contains `encrypted_file
+    |-- base_image_helper/                                # This directory contains
-    |                                                       s.txt` which contains encrypted
+    |                                                       `encrypted_files.txt` which contains
-    |                                                       model directory required for running
+    |                                                       encrypted model directory required for
-    |                                                       the test OpenVINO Model Server image.
+    |                                                       running the test OpenVINO Model Server
+    |                                                       image.
     |-- docker_run_flags.txt                              # This file contains docker run flags
     |                                                       required for running the test OpenVINO
     |                                                       Model Server image.
     |-- insecure_args.txt                                 # This file contains command line
     |                                                       arguments required for running the test
     |                                                       OpenVINO Model Server image.
-    |-- client_requirements.txt                           # This file contains all dependencies that
+    |-- client_requirements.txt                           # This file contains all dependencies
-    |                                                       need to be installed to run inference.
+    |                                                       that need to be installed to run
+    |                                                       inference.